icon

 4. Check out the special encounters and wildlife tours

-One of it's most notable experiences is probably the Jungle Breakfast With Wildlife where you get to have breakfast in the company of the resident orangutans!
-Priced at SGD35 per adult and SGD25 per child, it'll be a meal to remember.
-Find more and make reservations for it here.
+If you're looking to splurge a little to bring your visit to the next level, the zoo offers some pretty incredible experiences and private tours that guarantee an insider's experience like no other.
+One of it's most notable experiences is probably the Breakfast in the Wild experience, where you get to have breakfast in the company of the animal ambassadors!
+You will be able to see coatimundis, macaws and even orangutans!
+Priced at SGD45 per adult and SGD35 per child, it'll be a meal to remember.
+Find out more and make reservations for it here.

 Singapore Zoo promises an amazing time out for everyone, whether you're young, old, or young at heart!
-With this information and handy tips, we hope you have an awesome outing to the zoo that's a smooth and pleasant experience ?
+With this information and handy tips, we hope you have an awesome outing to the zoo that's a smooth and pleasant experience.
 It's time to plan your day out to the zoo pronto!